 Controllers#

 The whoc.controllers module contains a library of wind and hybrid power plant controllers.
-Each controller must inherit from ControllerBase (see controller_base.py) and implement a mandatory compute_controls() method, which contains the relevant control algorithm and writes final control signals to the controls_dict attribute as key-value pairs. compute_controls() is, in turn, called in the step() method of ControllerBase.
+Each controller must inherit from ControllerBase (see controller_base.py) and implement a mandatory compute_controls() method, which contains the relevant control algorithm. compute_controls() must accept a single argument dictionary (nominally called measurement_dict) that contains the necessary input signals and return a second dictionary (nominally called controls_dict) that returns the control actions.
+In the basic set up, measurement_dict is provided to compute_controls() by the step() method defined on ControllerBase, and the returned controls_dict is then passed via the interface at the conclusion of the step() method.

 Available controllers#